Jonathan Bailey: Beginnings as a child actor (1995–2010)

-Rising popularity and breakthrough (2011–2017)
+Television breakthrough and success on stage (2011–2019)

 In 2011, Bailey played the titular Leonardo da Vinci in the 2011 CBBC action-adventure series Leonardo, which follows a young Leonardo and his friends in 15th century Florence.
 The show ran for two series, spawned an online game, and received four KidScreen Awards.
 The same year, he starred in the comedy Campus, a semi-improvised sitcom in which he played Flatpack, a student athlete with Olympic potential.

-Bailey was nominated for Outstanding Newcomer at the Evening Standard Theatre Awards for his performance in David Hare's well-received play South Downs at Minerva Theatre in 2011, and its later transfer to Harold Pinter Theatre the following year.The Telegraph described him as a future star and one of "the brightest up-and-coming actors currently starring on the West End stage."
-He also led the Disney Channel musical-comedy Groove High playing the popstar Tom which ran from 2012 to 2013 for 26 episodes and was a mixture of live action and animation where Bailey sang and also did the voiceover of his character's animated form.
+Bailey was nominated for Outstanding Newcomer at the Evening Standard Theatre Awards for his performance in David Hare's play South Downs at Minerva Theatre in 2011, and its later transfer to Harold Pinter Theatre the following year.
+The Telegraph described him as a future star and one of "the brightest up-and-coming actors currently starring on the West End stage."
+He also led the Disney Channel musical-comedy Groove High playing the popstar Tom that ran from 2012 to 2013 for 26 episodes and was a mixture of live action and animation where Bailey sang and also did the voiceover of his character's animated form.

 In 2013, Bailey rose to popularity for playing the local journalist Olly Stevens in the first two series of the hit crime-drama Broadchurch on ITV.
 On stage, he was cast by then Royal National Theatre's artistic director Nicholas Hytner as Cassio in his production of William Shakespeare's Othello at the Olivier Theatre in 2013.
+Bailey considers this his "big break" with Hytner also becoming his mentor.
 The production was shown to cinemas via National Theatre Live.
 His "likable, open-faced", and "smoothly ambitious" Cassio was "splendid", per The Washington Post.
 Hytner also directed Bailey in one of the vignettes for National Theatre Live: 50 Years On Stage where he played Valentine Coverly from Tom Stoppard's Arcadia.